FearTheDeer9/AmortizedBayesianOptimization/memory-bank/progress.md

 # Progress Log

+## Current Focus: Causal Graph Structure Learning MVP

+This document tracks the progress of our implementation of the Causal Graph Structure Learning MVP.
+This is now our top priority based on the new urgent direction.

+---

+## June 10, 2024

+### Project Shift to MVP Implementation

+We've made a strategic shift in our implementation focus to prioritize the development of a Minimum Viable Product (MVP) for Causal Graph Structure Learning.
+This MVP will demonstrate that neural networks can successfully learn causal graph structures from observational and interventional data.

+Key decisions:
+- Focus on a simple MLP-based approach as outlined in the PRD
+- Use linear SCMs with random interventions for clear demonstration
+- Implement progressive learning with iterative interventions
+- Prioritize the tasks necessary for this demonstration
+- Previous tasks have been put on hold until this MVP is completed

+### Implementation Plan Updates

+- Created a detailed implementation plan with 7 primary tasks
+- Broke down each task into subtasks with clear dependencies
+- Applied Sequential Thinking workflow to each subtask
+- Identified key components from existing codebase that can be reused
+- Established a realistic timeline for completion within 2 weeks

+### Next Steps

+- Begin Task 1: Environment Setup and Scaffolding
+- Review existing components in causal_meta package
+- Establish configuration parameters and constants
+- Set up reproducibility management

+---

+*Note: This document will be updated as implementation progresses with details of completed work, challenges encountered, and solutions developed.*

 ## August 9, 2024: Implemented Simplified Causal Discovery Model with Enhanced Progressive Structure Recovery

 **Task Completed:** Subtask A.1 - Improve Progressive Structure Recovery Demo